-In the pre-digital era, the pub was one of the central hubs of any community, a place to meet, relax and let of steam.
-Over the last two decades, a huge cultural shift has transformed both the options and the priorities of the typical consumer.
+In the pre-digital era, the pub was one of the central hubs of any community, a place to meet, relax and let off steam.
+Over the last two decades, a huge cultural shift has transformed the typical consumer’s options and priorities.

-Smoking indoors was banned in 2007, wine has risen in popularity vs beer, and the arrival of Netflix in 2012 marked a seismic shift in the way people chose to spend their evenings.
+Smoking indoors was banned in 2007, wine has risen in popularity vs beer, and the arrival of Netflix in 2012 marked a seismic shift in how people chose to spend their evenings.

-‘If we look back to the Victorian era, there really wasn’t much to do in the evenings but go out and socialise,’ commented James Watson, Co Founder of Protect Pubs.
-‘Contrast that with the kind of virtual society we have today where young people are glued to their smartphones, connecting with others via social media and then getting their entertainment from Netflix and it’s easy to see why pubs are suffering.
-And the same time the relative cost of visiting the pub as a proportion of income has changed and is now the highest level it’s ever been.”
+‘If we look back to the Victorian era, there really wasn’t much to do in the evenings but go out and socialise,’ commented James Watson, Co-Founder of Protect Pubs.
+‘Contrast that with the kind of virtual society we have today where young people are glued to their smartphones, connecting with others via social media and then getting their entertainment from Netflix, and it’s easy to see why pubs are suffering.
+And the relative cost of visiting the pub as a proportion of income has changed and is now the highest level it’s ever been.”

 People Drink Less